telotortium/sshrc-1/README.md

 * For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login.

-* To enable tab completion in zsh, add `compdef sshrc=ssh` to your .zshrc file:
+* To enable tab completion in zsh, add `compdef sshrc=ssh` to your .zshrc file.

+* To enable tab completion in bash, add `complete -F _ssh sshrc` to your .bashrc file.
+(This assumes you have installed an SSH completion from the [`bash-completion` package](https://repology.org/project/bash-completion/versions).